 Taxes are another financial area that you may forget about during a divorce proceeding.
 In the Commonwealth of Massachusetts, it is important to know the difference between spousal support and child support payments.
 While you may be aware that child support may only be used for your children, and alimony may be used as spousal support, you may not be aware that alimony payments are taxable, while child support payments are not.

+Are you looking for an experienced Newburyport or Andover divorce lawyer?
 If you have questions or concerns about issues involving finances, family law, or other legal issues, you should contact a competent attorney.
 Our divorce, family, and domestic relations attorneys may be able to work on your behalf to handle your case.
 Contact our offices by phone at 978-225-9030 during business hours to schedule a free consultation.
 We will respond to you as soon as possible.